wale1454/SuperBio/Superhero Name Generator/README.md

-# OpenAI API Quickstart - Python example app

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
+# Superhero Name Generator - Unleash Your Superhero Alter-Ego

+This is an AI Superhero Name Generator app which uses the OpenAI GPT-3 [API](https://beta.openai.com/docs/quickstart) to give you a super hero name based on a specific characteristic/ fun trait you input in it.

 It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+Follow the instructions below to get set up.

 ## Setup